 King of Prussia, PA Bankruptcy Lawyer

 Overwhelming debt can make daily life a nightmare.
-When you are constantly worried about how you’re going to catch up on your bills or talk to aggressive creditors, it can be impossible just to get a good night’s sleep.
-If you need help tackling your debts and getting a fresh financial start, filing for bankruptcy may be the right option.
-You can eliminate your debts, put a temporary stop to collection attempts, and build a platform for good credit going into the future.
+When you are constantly worried about how you are going to catch up on your bills or talk to aggressive creditors, it can be impossible just to get a good night’s sleep.

-King of Prussia Bankruptcy Requirements
+King of Prussia, PA Bankruptcy Requirements

 Before you file for Chapter 7 or Chapter 13, you need to meet a few basic requirements.

 First, you need to meet the residency requirement.
-The residency requirements which apply to you depend on which set of exemptions you plan on using: the federal exemptions, or the Pennsylvania state exemptions.
+The residency requirements that apply to you depend on which set of exemptions you plan on using: the federal exemptions or the Pennsylvania state exemptions.
 In simple terms, “exemptions” allow you to keep certain assets and property.
 If your property is exempt, it cannot be sold by the Chapter 7 trustee.
 For example, the federal exemptions provide a “wildcard” exemption.
 This exemption is currently $1,325 and can include an additional $12,575 of any unused homestead exemption.
 By comparison, the Pennsylvania wildcard exemption is only $300.

 In addition to the residency requirement, you will also have to go through credit counseling, which must be administered by an agency that has been approved by the Department of Justice.
 The objective of credit counseling is to determine whether there are other ways for you to improve your financial situation.